banne227/ft_transcendence/docs/api.md

 - The user need to provide those information in the header of the request:
 1. authorization = The token of the user
 ### Body
-- (The body will be empty when we will have a correct authentification system)
 - The user need to provide those information in the body of the request:
 1. email = The email of the user
 ```cjson